-Lean beef slices are quickly simmered with bean sprouts in a spicy broth, this beef and bean sprout soup brings a Korean comfort when you need it.
-Enjoy with a bowl of rice and kimchi.
+Lean beef slices are quickly simmered with bean sprouts in a spicy broth, this beef and bean sprout soup brings a southern Korean comfort when you need it.
+Enjoy it with a bowl of rice and kimchi.
 This is a wonderful gluten-free soup.

 Winter snow storms often make me crave the Korean beef and bean sprout soup that my mother used to make.
 Tender beef with crunch bean sprouts in flavorful and spicy broth was what I love.
 It is so delicious to serve with rice.